Skip to content

 We have now reached the end of our machine-learning pipeline.
 We have successfully developed, trained and deployed a machine learning model.
 However, the question then becomes if you can trust that your newly deployed model still works as expected after 1 day without you intervening?
 What about 1 month?
 What about 1 year?

-There may be corner cases where an ML model is working as expected, but the vast majority of ML models will perform worse over time because they are not generalizing well enough.
+There may be corner cases where an ML model is working as expected, but the vast majority of ML models will perform worse over time because they do not generalize well enough.
 For example, assume you have just deployed an application that classifies images from phones when suddenly a new phone comes out with a new kind of sensor that takes images that either have a very weird aspect ratio or something else your model is not robust towards.
-There is nothing wrong with this, you can essentially just retrain your model on new data that accounts for this corner case, however, you need a mechanism that informs you.
+There is nothing wrong with this; you can essentially just retrain your model on new data that accounts for this corner case.
+However, you need a mechanism that informs you.

-This is very monitoring comes into play.
-Monitoring practices are in charge of collecting any information about your application in some format that can then be analyzed and reacted on.
-Monitoring is essential to securing the longevity of your applications.
+This is where monitoring comes into play.
+Monitoring practices are in charge of collecting any information about your application in some format that can then be analyzed and reacted to.
+Monitoring is essential to ensuring the longevity of your applications.

 As with many other sub-fields within MLOps, we can divide monitoring into classic monitoring and ML-specific monitoring.
 Classic monitoring (known from classic DevOps) is often about

-All these are basic information you are interested in regardless of what application type you are trying to deploy.
-However, then there is machine learning related monitoring that especially relates data.
-Take the example above, with the new phone, this we would in general consider to be data drifting problem e.g. the data you are trying to do inference on have drifted away from the distribution of data your model was trained on.
-Such monitoring problems are unique to machine learning applications and needs to be handled separately.
+All this is basic information you are interested in regardless of what application type you are trying to deploy.
+However, then there is machine learning-related monitoring that especially relates to data.
+Take the example above, with the new phone, which we would in general consider to be a data drifting problem, i.e., the data you are trying to do inference on has drifted away from the distribution of the data your model was trained on.
+Such monitoring problems are unique to machine learning applications and need to be handled separately.

-We are in this session going to see examples of both kinds of monitoring.
+In this session we are going to see examples of both kinds of monitoring.

 Learning objectives